scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

 }
 ```

-- Request that registers SolidFire cluster with KeySecure (CA Certificate is from KeySecure, Client Certificate is KeySecure-signed certificate for SolidFire):
+- Request that registers SolidFire cluster with KeySecure.
+You could have two servers per site.
+CA Certificate is from KeySecure CA that runs KMIP and Client Certificate is KeySecure CA-signed certificate for SolidFire cluster:

 ```json
 {